cuongish/text_analyzer_api/readme.md

 - Including and installing`spacy`.`en_core_web_sm` via requirements.txt instead of via the Dockerfile

-- 100% coverage for Unit Tests
+- 100% coverage for Integration Testing

-- Make more idiomatic